 While one approach might tick all the boxes for you, remember: things will change.
 How you write will change over your writing life, between different types of writing, and even within the same project.
 You might find you use all the approaches in one project.

 This was the case when I was writing my first book.
 I was up against a deadline to submit to the publisher but still had to work full time and juggle the other responsibilities in my life.
 I started by time boxing – organising scheduled writing sessions within my working day.
-Soon the scheduled appointments turned to a daily writing habit writing before the day’s work began.
+Soon the scheduled appointments turned to a daily habit of writing before the day’s work began.
 But that wasn’t enough!
 I booked some deep work sessions where I ran away to my Mum’s house for 2-3 days of binge writing.
 Finally, I topped it all up with some spontaneous opportunities – train journeys were particularly productive.

 Find out more below about the four approaches that writers take and experiment to see what works for you.
 Don’t judge yourself against an impossible standard but instead observe and learn from the experience – sometimes you’ll learn more from what doesn’t work as what does.
 Remember, productivity is personal!

 The daily writer has a daily writing routine

 A daily writer has a regular habit, often writing in the same time and place.
 They like a predictable writing routine – it’s less about the amount of time they work for, and more about showing up each and every day to make consistent progress.

 The regularity makes daily doers highly productive.
 They report feeling happier with their writing as they are in constant touch with it.